ojacquemart/advent-of-code-submit-plugin/README.md

 ## 📝 TODO list

-- [ ] View the Advent of code puzzles
+- [x] View the Advent of code puzzles
 - [ ] Submit your answers directly to Advent of Code
 - [ ] Download the inputs

+## 👏 Kudos

+Special kudos to this repo: [Advent Of Code](https://github.com/UnderKoen/AdventOfCodePlugin).
+It helped me a lot to build the basis of this plugin.
+The complete tree view of the puzzles is based on its work.

 ## Installation